Residential vs. Commercial Aluminum Fencing Solutions in Hawaii

 Residential aluminum fencing is typically chosen for single-family homes, pool enclosures, and decorative perimeter boundaries.
 It is lighter in material gauge and generally more affordable.

-In our work across Hawaiʻi, we have seen residential aluminum perform very well in sheltered neighborhoods with moderate wind exposure.
+Our aluminum fencing team has seen residential aluminum perform very well in sheltered neighborhoods with moderate wind exposure.
 When posts are properly set in concrete and aligned correctly, the system remains stable for years.

 Where homeowners often miscalculate is in exposure.
 Trade winds can intensify along open corridors and coastal areas.
 According to the National Oceanic and Atmospheric Administration, the tropical Pacific Ocean is dominated by consistent prevailing trade winds that blow from east to west near the equator.
 In open coastal zones, lighter residential panels may flex more than expected.